seL4/rfcs/src/proposed/0150-cheri-support.md

 **Exceptions:** All the save/restore assembly code will need to be changed to use CHERI instructions and capability registers (prefixed with c), instead of AArch64’s GPRs (prefixed with x).
 This is specific to all registers that could hold either an integer or a capability.
-Unlike FPUs, Morello implements a unified register set; i.e., it extends the existing GPRs to be able to hold capabilities and effectively doubles its size.
+Unlike FPUs, CHERI implements a unified register set; i.e., it extends the existing GPRs to be able to hold capabilities and effectively doubles its size.
 There are no separate CHERI GPRs like with FPUs.
 We also expect to make the fault-handler CHERI aware to send the user a new CHERI violation code similar to VM faults.

-**vspace:** Morello introduces new permission bits in each page table entry (PTE) to save/restore capabilities.
+**vspace:** CHERI introduces new permission bits in each page table entry (PTE) to save/restore capabilities.
 A page that doesn’t have these bits set will not have valid capabilities and attempts to save/restore capabilities to such pages will either fault or be invalidated.
 The AArch64’s PTE representation (in